millemnm/CPSC406-WikiGame/README.md

 source setup.sh
 ```

+PLEASE INSERT AN OPENAI SECRET KEY INTO crawler.py

 Starting the server:

 ```
 python server.py
 ```

-Play the game on [`localhost:5001`](http://127.0.0.1:5001/) (this link will only work after you started the server on your machine (watch the console in case the port number changed to eg `5002`)).
+Play the game on [`localhost:5001`](http://127.0.0.1:5001/) (this link will only work after you start the server on your machine (watch the console in case the port number changes to, e.g., `5002`)).

 ## Testing
 1. Start the server for the original Wikipedia game and this one, ensuring that their ports are different
 2. Visit each link
-3. Leave both the URLs as default (starting page should be Martin Wirsing, ending page should be David Hilbert)
+3. Leave both the URLs as default (the starting page should be Martin Wirsing, and the ending page should be David Hilbert)
 4. Press "Find Path"
 5. Wait until both processes are complete and compare

-This version of the Wikipedia game should vastly cut down on the number of pages visited in order to find the end page, at the cost of taking longer to complete the search.
+This version of the Wikipedia game should vastly reduce the number of pages visited to find the end page, at the cost of taking longer to complete the search.
 Note that the
-search in both versions of the game include random factors, such as how it finds similar links and how embeddings summarizes Wikipedia articles.
-Results may vary, but should follow the described trend.
+search in both game versions includes random factors, such as how it finds similar links and how embeddings summarize Wikipedia articles.
+Results may vary but should follow the described trend.

 ### Example output